uva-bi-sdad/sdc.all/data/sdc.broadband/README.md

 # sdc.broadband-dev

 ## Description of the repository
-  - The dashboard branch is where the pages are referencing
+  - The dashboard branch is where the pages are referencing.

 ## Description on how the measure is selected
   - We look for the cheapest plan above 100 Mb / second download speed